A stable parareal-like method for the second order wave equation: Numerical Study of the New Algorithm

 \section{Numerical Study of the New Algorithm}

 In this section, we study the influence of different components of the proposed algorithm to the overall stability and accuracy.
-To be precise, we consider the influence of (i) varying the low-rank approximation of the optimal phase correctors $\mathsf{\Omega}_*$, (ii) different orders of approximation for the gradient, (iii) different interpolation schemes used as the interpolation operator $\mathcal{I}. $ Regarding to the last item, we will use the following interpolation methods, written as MATLAB functions, in this section: \begin{itemize} \item $\texttt{interpft}$: Fourier interpolation \item $\texttt{akima}$: cubic Hermite interpolation \item $\texttt{pchip}$: cubic interpolation \item $\texttt{linear}$: linear interpolation \end{itemize}
+From Section \ref{sec:ranktol} to Section \ref{sec:interpinfluence}, we consider the influence of (i) varying the low-rank approximation of the optimal phase correctors $\mathsf{\Omega}_*$, (ii) effect of the phase corrector and the parareal update, (iii) different orders of approximation for the gradient $\nabla_h$ and interpolation operator $\mathcal{I}. $ Regarding to the last item, we will use the following interpolation methods, written as MATLAB functions, in this section: \begin{itemize} \item $\texttt{interpft}$: Fourier interpolation \item $\texttt{akima}$: cubic Hermite interpolation \item $\texttt{pchip}$: cubic interpolation \item $\texttt{linear}$: linear interpolation \end{itemize}

-We shall consider the simplest one dimensional setting with $c\equiv 1$ for both coarse and fine propagator, and the initial data:
+From Section \ref{sec:ranktol} to Section \ref{sec:interpinfluence}, we shall consider the simplest one dimensional setting with $c\equiv 1$ for both coarse and fine propagator, and the initial data:

+For Section \ref{sec:randsubsample}, we consider random subsampling of the data matrices to exploit their observed low rank property.
+In this study, we consider a two dimensional problem with variable wave speed.

 We will assume that the coarse grid nodes overlap with the fine grid nodes, and that the restriction operator $\mathcal{R}$ is just a point-wise evaluation on the coarse grid nodes.

 The errors at final time $T_N=T$ are defined as square root of energy of difference on the fine grid And similarly the error can also be defined in $\ell^2$ of difference in displacement component